Rayleigh (UK Parliament constituency)

 Rayleigh was a parliamentary constituency in Essex represented in the House of Commons of the Parliament of the United Kingdom.
-It elected one Member of Parliament (MP) by the first past the post system of election.
-It existed from 1997 to 2010.
+It elected one Member of Parliament (MP) by the first past the post system of election from 1997 to 2010.

 History

 This seat was created for the 1997 general election primarily from the abolished constituency of Rochford.
 It was abolished at the next redistribution which came into effect for the 2010 general election, when the town of Wickford was added to form the Rayleigh and Wickford constituency.

 This largely rural constituency was the tenth-safest Conservative seat in the United Kingdom and the second-safest seat in Essex.